JamesPoole/FaceRec-Comparison/README.md

 Run the project by executing `python3 project.py` with the following arguments:

 - `--embedding`     Select a valid embedding implementation.
-(Valid options are "facenet" and "hog")
+(Valid options are "facenet", "hog" and "dlib"[for adam geitgeys encodings])
 - `--classifier`    Select a valid classifier implementation.
 (Valid options are "svm" or "knn")
 - `--dataset`       Provide full path to the dataset.
 (Only tested with lfw)
 - `--min_nrof_images_per_class` Provide minimum number of images required for a class to be included